-December 28, 2013, Zane Moore emailed that there are now 208 Albino Redwoods known to exist, of which 157 are naturally occuring.
-This message exchange was continuation of a conversation about the northernmost Albino Redwood known to exist, which is in Prairie Creek Redwoods State Park.
-As of December 2013, no Albino Redwood is known as naturally occuring, north of Prairie Creek Redwoods SP.
+December 28, 2013, Zane Moore emailed that there are now 208 Albino Redwoods known, of which 157 are naturally occuring.
+This message exchange was continuation of a conversation about the northernmost Albino Redwood known, which is in Prairie Creek Redwoods State Park.
+As of December 2013, no Albino Redwood is known naturally occuring, north of Prairie Creek Redwoods SP.

 In spring 2014, following the previous winter's brief burst of exceptionally cold temperatures, I looked at several albino redwoods in Humboldt county.
 One was missing the white foliage altogether.
 And a couple others had about 60% as much white foliage as the few years preceding.